Building autonomous teams

 Based on our success with other organisations, we have found that our approach helps to uncover the behavioural aspects at team level.
 These aspects need to be addressed to be successful in strategy execution, self-direction development and overall team performance.
 This is done through:

-Research on autonomous teams
+Research on agile and autonomous teams

 Based on our work with more than 2,500 organisations and over 20 years of experience, we have explored the idea of high-performing teams versus teams that fail.